aashishtamsya/XCode-Plugins-Themes/README.md

 #List of useful Xcode Plugin
-A curated list of Xcode plugins and themes.
+A curated list of Xcode plugins and themes I use.

 ### Content